img

 What is a Headless CMS?

-A headless CMS (Content Management System) is a backend-only content management system where the content repository is separated (or decoupled) from the presentation layer.
+A headless CMS (Content Management System) is a backend-only system where the content repository is separated (or decoupled) from the presentation layer.
 In a traditional CMS, the content management system is tightly integrated with the front-end website or application.
-This means that the content creation, management, and presentation are all handled within the same system in an enterprise web presence.
+This means that content creation, management, and presentation are all handled within the same system in an enterprise web presence.

 The term “headless” comes from the idea that the CMS doesn’t have a “head” or frontend presentation layer attached to it.
 This separation of concerns enables developers to focus on building user interfaces and experiences without being limited by the constraints of a monolithic CMS.
 It also allows for easier scalability, as changes to the front end don’t affect the back end, and vice versa.